deevolutionism/deevolutionism.github.io/pages/posts/bitcoin-progress.md

 Deriving subsidy:

 There are a couple ways to derive subsidy.
 One way is to look at the data from the current block and simply subtract the total output value from the total input value.
 The difference will give you the subsidy.
-This data can be found using the blockchair.com api: https://api.blockchair.com/bitcoin/dashboards/block/776555
+This data can be found using the blockchair.com api by first retrieving the latest block, and then looking up  https://api.blockchair.com/bitcoin/dashboards/block/776555

 Alternatively, if we know a few constants and know the current block height, the we can derive the value ourself with a simple formula.

-The bitcoin protocol has defined few consens critical constants that we can use:
+The bitcoin protocol has defined few consensus critical constants that we can use:

 [COIN](https://github.com/bitcoin/bitcoin/blob/fb2f0934799a4e84b9d89fd58d594435358b4366/src/consensus/amount.h#L15) = 100000000